phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 [unstable Rust book]: https://doc.rust-lang.org/unstable-book/language-features/lang-items.html#writing-an-executable-without-stdlib

-Note that there is already an accepted RFC for a stable panic mechnism, which is only waiting for an implementation.
+Note that there is already an accepted RFC for a stable panic mechanism, which is only waiting for an implementation.
 See the [tracking issue](https://github.com/rust-lang/rust/issues/44489) for more information.

 Instead of implementing the second language item, `eh_personality`, we remove the need for it by disabling unwinding.

 ### Disabling Unwinding

 The `eh_personality` language item is used for implementing [stack unwinding].
-By default, Rust uses unwinding to run the destructors of all live stack variables in case of panic.
+By default, Rust uses unwinding to run the destructors of all live stack variables in case of a panic.
 This ensures that all used memory is freed and allows the parent thread to catch the panic and continue execution.
 Unwinding, however, is a complicated process and requires some OS specific libraries (e.g. [libunwind] on Linux or [structured exception handling] on Windows), so we don't want to use it for our operating system.

 [stack unwinding]: http://www.bogotobogo.com/cplusplus/stackunwinding.php
 [libunwind]: http://www.nongnu.org/libunwind/
 [structured exception handling]: https://msdn.microsoft.com/en-us/library/windows/desktop/ms680657(v=vs.85).aspx

-There are other use cases as well for which unwinding is undesireable, so Rust provides an option to [abort on panic] instead.
-This disables the generation of unwinding symbol and thus considerably reduces binary size.
+There are other use cases as well for which unwinding is undesirable, so Rust provides an option to [abort on panic] instead.
+This disables the generation of unwinding symbol information and thus considerably reduces binary size.
 There are multiple places where we can disable unwinding.
 The easiest way is to add the following lines to our `Cargo.toml`:

 ```toml
 [profile.dev]